irschad/deploy-app-from-private-registry-ecr/README.md

   --docker-password=$(aws ecr get-login-password --region us-east-1)
 ```

-### 2. Configure the Docker Registry Secret in Application Deployment Files
+### 3. Create Application Deployment Files
-Two separate Secrets are used for deploying two applications.
-The Deployment YAML files reference these Secrets to authenticate and pull the application images from the private registry.
+For testing purpose, two separate Secrets are used for deploying the application twice.
+The Deployment YAML files reference these Secrets to authenticate and pull the container image from the private registry.

 #### Deployment Files
 - **`myapp-deployment.yaml`**: References `my-registry-key`.